tatsuyai713/lwrcl/rcl_like_wrapper/README.md

 ## Node and Node: Enhanced Node Management

-`Node` and `Node` provides an abstraction layer for creating and managing nodes within the Fast DDS ecosystem, mirroring the functionality found in ROS 2's `rclcpp::Node`.
+`Node` provides an abstraction layer for creating and managing nodes within the Fast DDS ecosystem, mirroring the functionality found in ROS 2's `rclcpp::Node`.
 It simplifies the interaction with the underlying DDS layer, offering a user-friendly interface for developing distributed systems that communicate over DDS.

 ### Key Features

 - **Simplified Node Creation**: Facilitates the setup of DDS nodes by abstracting away the complexity of DDS configurations.
 - **Message Publishing and Subscription**: Offers easy-to-use methods for publishing messages to topics and subscribing to topics with callback functions for received messages.
 - **Timer Management**: Allows the scheduling of periodic tasks, making it easier to handle time-driven operations.
-- **Signal Handling**: Integrates signal handling for graceful shutdown and cleanup, enhancing the robustness of applications.
 - **Executors Compatibility**: Designed to work seamlessly with the `Executors` for concurrent message processing across multiple nodes.

-### Using Node and Node with Executors
+### Using Node with Executors

-Integrating `Node` and `Node` with Executors in the Fast DDS environment facilitates the effective management and operation of multiple nodes.
+Integrating `Node` with Executors in the Fast DDS environment facilitates the effective management and operation of multiple nodes.
 This setup is essential for developing distributed applications that require efficient multitasking and the ability to handle messages from multiple sources in parallel.
 The use of Executors, specifically the `SingleThreadedExecutor` and `MultiThreadedExecutor`, plays a pivotal role in how messages are processed and how nodes communicate within a Fast DDS domain.

 #### SingleThreadedExecutor vs. MultiThreadedExecutor